himanshu31shr/labelMerger/docs/KNOWLEDGE_BASE.md

 - Navigate to the Hidden Products section from the main menu
 - Switch between "Hidden Products" and "Price Management" tabs as needed
 - Use the filter functionality to find specific products
-- Take appropriate actions using the action buttons for each product
+- Take appropriate actions using the action buttons for each product, including opening the Price Management Modal.

 ---